microsoft/FluidFramework/docs/README.md

 ### Critical

--   Fix links on Community page
-    -   Icons are not currently links, while they are on the old site.
-Should be an easy fix.
 -   Restore link check scripts (restore related infra from main branch - it should be able to work the same as it did before)
     -   Docusaurus validates links between the pages it serves, but it won't validate links to external URLs, nor to static contents.
         So we still want this validation.